Noncommutative Orlicz spaces over W*-algebras: Noncommutative Orlicz spaces

-Al-Rashed and Zegarli\'{n}ski \cite{AlRashed:Zegarlinski:2007,AlRashed:Zegarlinski:2011} proposed a construction of a family of noncommutative Orlicz spaces associated with a faithful normal state on a countably finite $W^*$-algebra.
-Ayupov, Chilin and Abdullaev \cite{Ayupov:Chilin:Abdullaev:2012} proposed the construction of a family of noncommutative Orlicz spaces $L_\Orlicz(\N,\psi)$ for a semi-finite $W^*$-algebra $\N$, a faithful normal locally finite weight $\psi$, and an Orlicz function $\Orlicz$ satisfying global $\triangle_2$ condition.
+Al-Rashed and Zegarli\'{n}ski \cite{AlRashed:Zegarlinski:2007,AlRashed:Zegarlinski:2011} proposed a construction of a family of noncommutative Orlicz spaces associated with a faithful normal state on a countably finite W$^*$-algebra.
+Ayupov, Chilin and Abdullaev \cite{Ayupov:Chilin:Abdullaev:2012} proposed the construction of a family of noncommutative Orlicz spaces $L_\Orlicz(\N,\psi)$ for a semi-finite W$^*$-algebra $\N$, a faithful normal locally finite weight $\psi$, and an Orlicz function $\Orlicz$ satisfying global $\triangle_2$ condition.
 This construction extends Trunov's theory of $L_p(\N,\tau)$ spaces \cite{Trunov:1979,Trunov:1981,Zolotarev:1988}.
-Labuschagne \cite{Labuschagne:2013} provided a construction of the family of noncommutative Orlicz spaces $L_\Orlicz(\N,\psi)$ associated with an arbitrary $W^*$-algebra and a faithful normal semi-finite weight $\psi$.
-This construction uses Haagerup's approach to noncommutative integration and is quite complicated, losing the direct structural analogy between commutative and noncommutative Orlicz spaces.\footnote{In addition, various constructions of noncommutative Orlicz spaces associated with a Young function $\Orlicz(x)=\cosh(x)-1$ were given in \cite{Streater:2004:Orlicz,Jencova:2005,Streater:2008,Labuschagne:Majewski:2008,Streater:2009:book,Streater:2010:Banach,Jencova:2010,Majewski:Labuschagne:2014}.} We propose here an alternative construction, based on the Falcone--Takesaki approach to noncommutative integration. \begin{definition} For an arbitrary $W^*$-algebra $\N$ and arbitrary Orlicz function $\Orlicz$, we define a \df{noncommutative Orlicz space} as a vector space
+Labuschagne \cite{Labuschagne:2013} provided a construction of the family of noncommutative Orlicz spaces $L_\Orlicz(\N,\psi)$ associated with an arbitrary W$^*$-algebra and a faithful normal semi-finite weight $\psi$.
+The problem of the canonical (weight-independent and functorial) construction of noncommutative Orlicz spaces over arbitrary W$^*$-algebras remains still open.